 Since 2010, she has developed expertise in the field of Special Educational Needs and disability rights, including as an Independent Supporter with KIDS, the national disabled children's charity.

-Currently, Ophelia is Interim Director of Rights Watch UK, an organisation promoting justice and accountability in relation to national security and armed conflict.
-She is also a consultant to the EU Agency for Fundamental Rights in Vienna, advising on how to better communicate the value of human rights to the general public.
+In 2018, Ophelia worked as the Interim Director of Rights Watch UK, an organisation promoting justice and accountability in relation to national security and armed conflict.
+Most recently, she has been a consultant to the EU Agency for Fundamental Rights in Vienna, working on how to better communicate the value of human rights to the general public, as well as to the European Programme on Integration and Migration (EPIM), a consortium of major foundations, The Oak Foundation and the Intercultural Cities Programme of the Council of Europe.